Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Discussion

-\textbf{CelebA dataset:} To analyze the high-dimensional features learned on CelebA, we employ Grad-CAM~\citep{selvaraju2017grad} and inspect their output attention maps.
-We consider some samples with \texttt{smiling} = 1 that were misclassified by ERM-Resampled but were correctly classified by \ourmethod{}-Resampled. \cref{fig:celeba-gradcam} shows the attention maps from models trained on datasets with 50\% interventional data.
-A robust model would attend to facial regions near the lips to make predictions about smiling.
-Observe that \ourmethod{}-Resampled tends to focus more on the region around the lips~(associated with smiling) while ERM-Resampled attends to other regions of the image, such as hair and cap.
-This indicates that the trustworthiness of representations learned by \ourmethod{}.
+\textbf{CelebA dataset}: We inspect the high-dimensional features learned on CelebA through their output attention maps obtained using Grad-CAM~\citep{selvaraju2017grad}. \cref{fig:celeba-gradcam} shows the attention maps from models trained on the CelebA dataset with $\beta = 0.5$ for some samples with \texttt{smiling} = 1 that were misclassified by ERM-Resampled but were correctly classified by \ourmethod{}-Resampled.
+A robust model would attend to regions around the lips to make predictions about smiling.
+Observe that \ourmethod{}-Resampled tends to focus more on the region around the lips~(associated with smiling), while ERM-Resampled attends to other regions of the image, such as hair and cap.
+This supports the trustworthiness of representations learned by \ourmethod{}.
+GradCAM visualizations on the samples accurately classified by ERM, but not \ourmethod{}, are shown in \cref{appsec:more-gradcam}.